peggyo/tmp/Project steps.md

   - If you must use a different port, open the port as described in "DEPLOYMENT STEPS" #3, above, and change the port in your code, too.

-Other problems include forgetting to install your dependencies, and when using MongoDB, forgetting to set up your .env file on DO and/or whitelist the DO IP.
+Other problems include forgetting to install your dependencies, and when using MongoDB, forgetting to set up your .env file on DO, and/or whitelist the DO IP.
 Make use of the debugging tools taught in the lectures and sections, and use Piazza as a helpful resource.

 ## To Re-Deploy a Project: